KiarashS/portfolio/data/authors/default.md

 profile: https://profile.kiarashs.ir
 ---

 My name is Kiarash Soleimanzadeh, a teaching assistant, researcher, and software engineer who aims to evolve, innovate, and inspire through technology.
-I have over 16 years of experience specializing in the software industry as a software engineer, software architect and consultant, backend developer, DevOps engineer, and frontend developer.
+I have some years of experience specializing in the software industry as a software engineer, software architect and consultant, backend developer, DevOps engineer, and frontend developer.
 I have a solid background in my journey in the world of technology.

 I have been involved with projects on a stable software development methodology and technology for both large-scale and regular-size applications.